top of page

 Is marriage equality a civil or religious matter?
 What does it mean that the US Supreme Court upheld the law permitting same-sex marriage?

-The Supreme Court makes decisions for the whole society, but some Christians wanted the law of the land to fall in line with their fundamentalist values.
+The Supreme Court makes decisions for the whole society, but some Christians wanted the law of the land to fall in line with their values.
 One of the dissenting Supreme Court justices said that the same-sex marriage ruling had "ruinous consequences" for religious liberty.

 History of Marriages

+In some countries, religious weddings usurped civil weddings for a time, but the need for non-religious civil weddings returned.
 Great Britain introduced non-religious civil marriages in 1836.
 By 1929, all US states had civil laws governing marriage licenses.
 In 1913, when married-couple income tax filing was introduced, marriage moved from a state to a federal issue.

-In 1920, women became full citizens with the right to vote.
-Instead of a father transferring property to a husband, the marriage became the union of two full citizens.
+Once women were recognized as people, instead of a father transferring property to a husband, the marriage became the union of two full citizens.
 Once women were citizens, it meant the right to say no, to recognize domestic abuse and marital rape.
 Some Americans are openly lobbying to end a woman's right to vote, lobbying for what they call a "household vote" where a husband or father speaks for a woman.
 In both Canada and a majority of US states, a man is permitted to marry a girl as young as 16.

 In 2001, the Netherlands became the first country to legalize same-sex weddings.
 In 2005, it became legal nationwide in Canada.

 Kim Davis, a Kentucky county clerk elected to her post, refused to issue a marriage license to a gay couple, stating that she could not act against her religious beliefs, which oppose same-sex marriage.
 After violating a judicial order to issue the marriage license, Davis served six days in jail for contempt of court.
 She argued that she was jailed for following her religious convictions regarding the definition of marriage.
-She appealed to the lower courts that the US Constitution's First Amendment that her right to free exercise of religion protected her from liability in the case.
+She appealed to the lower courts that the US Constitution's First Amendment protected her right to free exercise of religion, which protected her from liability in the case.

 The US District Judge David Bunning rejected her assertion, writing, "Davis cannot use her own constitutional rights as a shield to violate the constitutional rights of others while performing her duties as an elected official."
 A jury awarded the plaintiffs $100,000 in damages in 2023, and Bunning later ordered Davis to pay more than $260,000 in attorneys' fees and expenses.